-“The Performance Agreement with Pemex is a direct result of the proactive approach Alfa Laval Service is taking in Mexico,” says Iván Díaz, External Sales Engineer for Alfa Laval Service.
+“The Service Agreement with Pemex is a direct result of the proactive approach Alfa Laval Service is taking in Mexico,” says Iván Díaz, External Sales Engineer for Alfa Laval Service.
 “We want to deliver performance, not spares, which is why we made an effort to reach those directly involved with the vessels.
 Getting first-hand experience, rather than a list of requested parts, means we can shift the focus from corrective maintenance to preventive maintenance.”

-In Pemex’s case, around ten meetings were needed to define the Performance Agreement’s scope.
+In Pemex’s case, around ten meetings were needed to define the Service Agreement’s scope.
 “The definition phase is incredibly important,” says Díaz.
 “We need to collect information not only about the equipment and the application, but also about the customer’s structure, strategies and needs – which vary between the operator and the purchaser.
 Our task is to develop one package that can benefit everyone.”